 1. B.Com

 This is, of course, the most logical choice among career options after 12th commerce, a kind of stepping stone to reach an illustrious career.
+This course provides foundation knowledge in commerce, finance, accounting and business management.

 2. Chartered Accountant